Trump says he will release transcript of call to Ukrainian president

 In remarks to reporters at the United Nations on Monday, Trump denied linking the aid money to Ukraine's investigative actions.
 “No, I didn’t — I didn’t do it,” Trump said.
 But he also repeatedly called the Bidens' actions in Ukraine a "disgrace," and added: “It’s very important to talk about corruption. ...
 Why would you give money to a country that you think is corrupt?”

-Still, releasing a transcript of the phone call likely would not fully satisfy the growing chorus of Democrats calling for an impeachment inquiry.
-Democratic leaders have called for the whistleblower's complaint to be made available, and for the whistleblower to provide testimony.
-In a statement on Sunday, House Speaker Nancy Pelosi strongly suggested that impeachment might be on the table if those demands were not met.
+Still, there were other indications that releasing the transcript would not fully satisfy the growing chorus of Democrats calling for an impeachment inquiry.
+In a statement on Sunday, House Speaker Nancy Pelosi, D-Calif., strongly suggested that impeachment might be on the table if the whistleblower's full complaint was not provided to Congress.

 "If the Administration persists in blocking this whistleblower from disclosing to Congress a serious possible breach of constitutional duties by the President, they will be entering a grave new chapter of lawlessness which will take us into a whole new stage of investigation," Pelosi said.